 Keep a sharp eye out for the Island fox, Spotted skunk, and Munchkin dudleya (Dudleya gnoma); one of the six endemic plant species on the island.

-Given it’s ample 77-mile coastline, Santa Cruz Island has vast number of kayaking destinations that you are able to visit with Channel Islands Expeditions.
-In fact, traveling with CIX is the only way to see a vast majority of the island’s scenic shoreline, as most of the island itself is closed to conventional tourism.
+Given it’s ample 77-mile coastline, Santa Cruz Island has a vast number of kayaking destinations that you are able to visit with Channel Islands Expeditions.
+An expedition with CIEX is the only way to see a vast majority of the island’s scenic shoreline, as most of the island itself is closed to conventional tourism.

-Santa Cruz Island has huge variety of flora and fauna that live on and around it’s craggy cliff lines and giant sea caves.
+Santa Cruz Island has a huge variety of flora and fauna that live on and around its craggy cliff lines and giant sea caves.
 The west end of Santa Cruz Island is where you’ll find one of the world’s biggest sea caves, Painted Cave – so named for the vibrant lichen growth on the cave walls.
-Measured at a towering 160 ft at its entrance, Painted Cave stretches back into the basalt cliff for over a quarter-mile before you reach its terminus.
-Expect to see plenty of playful sea lions and seals as well as a host of bird life here or anywhere else you paddle on Santa Cruz Island.
+Measured at a towering 160 ft at its mouth, Painted Cave stretches back into the basalt cliff face for over a quarter-mile before reaching its terminus.
+Expect to see plenty of playful sea lions and seals as well as a host of birdlife here.

-Once on the Santa Cruz, a well-marked trail system will take you to several scenic overlooks of the island’s coastline, as well as to areas of natural and historical significance.
-Consult your Channel Islands Expeditions trip leaders as to what may be possible on your expedition, as there is such a vast array of options to explore on this island.
-Wherever you go, be sure to keep a sharp eye out for some of the island’s many endemic species found here and no where else in the world, including the Island scrub jay and the Island fox.
+Once on Santa Cruz, a well-marked trail system will take you to several scenic overlooks of the island’s coastline, as well as to areas of natural and historical significance.
+Consult your Channel Islands Expeditions trip leaders as to what may be possible on your expedition, as there are many places to explore on this island.
+Wherever you go, be sure to keep a sharp eye out for some of the island’s many endemic species found here, including the island scrub-jay and the island fox.

 Anacapa Island is a small volcanic island located 14 miles off the coast of Ventura County.
 The smallest of the northern Channel Islands, Anacapa was used intermittently by the indigenous Chumash people for thousands of years.
 Juan Rodriguez Cabrillo was the first European to discover Anacapa in 1542, calling it “Vela Falsa” or false sail.
 In 1793, Captain George Vancouver christened the island Anacapa, a name derived from the Chumash word, “’ Anyapax,” which translates to ‘illusion’ or ‘mirage.’
 Anacapa is the only Channel Island to maintain its original Chumash name.
 Anacapa’s dramatic sea cliffs are often shrouded by marine haze or fog, giving the island an air of mystery.